bircibrain/computingguide/docs/bids/bids.md

- Converting your DICOM data to BIDS format is required prior to using BIDS apps, such as <code>mriqc</code> and <code>fmriprep</code> and the BIRC implementation of [[Containerized HCP]].
+ Converting your DICOM data to BIDS format is required prior to using BIDS apps, such as <code>mriqc</code> and <code>fmriprep</code>/.

-There are several options for converting your raw DICOM files into a BIDS directory structure.
-This guide will cover the basics of using <code>bidskit</code> on the Storrs computing cluster. '''Throughout this guide, replace <code>abc12345</code> with your own NetID.'''

 ## Converters

 ### BIDScoin

-[BIDScoin](bids/bidscoin) is the recommended method for getting your data into BIDS format as it is flexible enough to accommodate nearly every dataset.
-For simple datasets, such as those that not include derived images or multi-echo scans, you may consider another convertor such as [bidskit](https://github.com/jmtyszka/bidskit) or [dcm2bids](https://github.com/cbedetti/Dcm2Bids).
+[BIDScoin](https://bidscoin.readthedocs.io/en/stable/) is the recommended method for getting your data into BIDS format as it is flexible enough to accommodate nearly every dataset and has an easy to use graphical interface.

-The [birc-bids](https://github.com/bircibrain/birc-bids) container includes several conversion and validation tools.
+The [rhancock/birc-bids](https://hub.docker.com/r/rhancock/birc-bids) container includes several conversion and validation tools.
 You can pull a copy of the container

 using Docker: